Our Kids Future?

 From February 22 through May 27, 2019 I am bicycling 4500 miles over 90 days from San Francisco to Boston via more than two dozen aquariums to connect with people across the US; discuss Oceans, Plastic, Climate Change, and Kids; and raise money to protect our Environment.
 Fossil fuels are not only polluting our air and causing climate change, they are also dirtying our oceans with millions of tons of plastic that kill wildlife and even end up in our own food!
 What goes around comes around, so what we throw away (even what goes into landfills) eventually will come back to haunt us.
 I'm doing this ride for all of our kids and future generations.

-If you can, please support me at Save Our Seas 2019 with comments and/or a donation large or small.
-100% of the funds I raise are going to 501(c)3 nonprofits that are reducing climate change and waste.
+- Vote with your wallet - don't buy trash!
+Go Zero Waste!
+Support some nonprofits like my Save Our Seas 2019 ride.
+100% of the funds I raise go to 501(c)3 nonprofits that are reducing climate change and waste.
 I'm covering my own costs myself for doing this ride.

 Why am I visiting so many aquariums?
 The Monterey Bay Aquarium was instrumental in educating me about plastic in our oceans and the New England Aquarium in Boston was the first international-class aquarium I visited as a kid.
 Bill Patterson, a friend of mine from Harvard, rejuvenated the California Academy of Sciences.
 Oceans are difficult for people to explore and understand but aquariums bring oceans to people so they can learn about their wonders and how critical they are for life on earth.

 You can view my route map with dates at https://ridewithgps.com/routes/28953999 (be patient the map may take a while to load).
 The bed icons mark the towns where I plan to spend the night.
 You can also see my schedule in list form to see where I have confirmed lodging and where I am still looking for a floor and warm shower for a cyclist.
-While I'll do my best to stay on this schedule, my human powered bike may run into weather or other delays.
+As of St Louis (April 8th) I'm right on schedule but my human powered bike may run into weather or other delays.

 - Adventure Cycling - How to Bike Across a Continent and Save A World